 This section describes the environmental components and indicators that will be monitored, including: key monitoring activities, task descriptions, duration, frequency and timing of activities, Environmental Monitor input, Manitoba Hydro commitments and specialist and Manitoba Conservation and Water Stewardship (MCWS) roles.
 Manitoba Hydro has developed the plan to address concerns expressed by stakeholders, local communities, First Nations and Metis, regulators and the Clean Environment Commission.

 Where applicable, Decision Trigger(s)/Threshold(s) for Action have been identified for each environmental component.
-These decision triggers or thresholds for action are mechanisms to promote adaptive management that cause Manitoba Hydro and its Specialists to stop and further evaluate the monitoring results and, if required, adapt mitigation measures or monitoring activities.
+These decision triggers or thresholds dadfor action are mechanisms to promote adaptive management that cause Manitoba Hydro and its Specialists to stop and further evaluate the monitoring results and, if required, adapt mitigation measures or monitoring activities.
+Decisions triggers/thresholds cannot be identified for all situations, there are too many parameters and variables and scientific research required.
+Species and population responses to disturbance are also variable as a function of habitat configuration and species distribution.
+It is for these reasons why many government agencies, including Manitoba, have not yet published definitive thresholds for action for different wildlife management scenarios.
+The development of mitigative actions in response to decision triggers and thresholds being met, will be done in conjunction with MCWS, as some of those actions are not something Manitoba Hydro has the authority or ability to enact.
+Development of adaptive monitoring activities as they are created will be done in consultation with MCWS.

 Sustainability indicators and thresholds for applicable environmental components will be informed by the ongoing Regional Cumulative Effects Assessment process currently underway jointly between Manitoba Hydro and Manitoba Conservation and Water Stewardship as per Clean Environmental Commission recommendation 13.2.